Get in Touch

 • Using transaction control statements to run multiple SQL statements concurrently

-• ACID properties of transactions
+• The ACID properties of transactions

 • Transaction isolation levels

-• Using locking to protect transactions
+• Utilizing locking mechanisms to protect transactions

 Storage Engines